 On July 19, 2019, the Imperial County Public Defender’s office filed a petition to recall and dismiss Whalum’s sentence based on § 11361.8(a).
 At a hearing on August 20, 2019, the trial court judge denied by petition, relying upon Perry, supra.

-Whalum then appealed this ruling to the Fourth Appellate District, affirming the trial court.
-We think the reasoning the Fourth Appellate District ruling is sound and that the California Supreme Court will reverse the Third District’s ruling in Raybon.
+Whalum then appealed this ruling to the Fourth Appellate District, which affirmed the trial court.
+We think the reasoning of the Fourth Appellate District ruling is sound and that the California Supreme Court will reverse the Third District’s ruling in Raybon.

 The Fourth District explained that Prop 64 did not affect laws that made it unlawful to driver or operate a vehicle, boat, vessel or aircraft while smoking, ingesting or impaired by cannabis or cannabis products or laws that prohibited the sale, administering, furnishing or give away of cannabis a person under age 21.

 More specifically, Health and Safety Code § 11362.45 states: “Section 11362.1 does not amend, repeal, affect, restrict, or preempt: . . . (d) Laws pertaining to smoking or ingesting cannabis or cannabis products on the grounds of, or within, any facility or institution under the jurisdiction of the Department of Corrections and Rehabilitation or, the Division of Juvenile Justice, or on the grounds of, or within, any other facility or institution referenced in Section 4573 of the Penal Code.”
 Therefore, Penal Code § 4573.6 survived Proposition 64.